Lead poisoning: Water

 Lead from the atmosphere or soil can end up in groundwater and surface water.
 It is also potentially in drinking water, e.g. from plumbing and fixtures that are either made of lead or have lead solder.
 Since acidic water breaks down lead in plumbing more readily, chemicals can be added to municipal water to increase the pH and thus reduce the corrosivity of the public water supply.
-Chloramines, which were adopted as a substitute for chlorine disinfectants due to fewer health concerns, increase corrositivity.
+Chloramines, which were adopted as a substitute for chlorine disinfectants due to fewer health concerns, increase corrosivity.
 In the US, 14–20% of total lead exposure is attributed to drinking water.
 In 2004, a team of seven reporters from The Washington Post discovered high levels of lead in the drinking water in Washington, DC, and won an award for investigative reporting for a series of articles about this contamination.
 In the water crisis in Flint, Michigan, a switch to a more corrosive municipal water source caused elevated lead levels in domestic tap water.

-Like Flint MI and Washington DC, a similar situation affects the State of Wisconsin, where estimates call for replacement of up to 176,000 underground pipes made of lead known as lead service lines.
-The city of Madison, Wisconsin addressed the issue and replaced all of their lead service lines, but there are still others that have yet to follow suit.
+Like Flint, Michigan, and Washington, D.C., a similar situation affects the state of Wisconsin, where estimates call for replacement of up to 176,000 underground pipes made of lead known as lead service lines.
+The City of Madison, Wisconsin addressed the issue and replaced all of their lead service lines, but there are still other cities that have yet to follow suit.
 While there are chemical methods that could help reduce the amount of lead in the water distributed, a permanent fix would be to replace the pipes completely.
-While the state may replace the pipes below ground, it will be up to the homeowners to replace the pipes on their property, at an average cost of $3,000.
+While the state may replace the pipes below ground, homeowners must replace the pipes on their property, at an average cost of $3,000.
 Experts say that if the city were to replace their pipes and the citizens were to keep the old pipes located within their homes, there would be a potential for more lead to dissolve into their drinking water.
-The U.S. Congress authorized the EPA to dedicate funds to assist states and nonprofits with the costs of lead service line removal under Section 50105 of the Safe Drinking Water Act.
+The US Congress authorized the EPA to dedicate funds to assist states and nonprofits with the costs of lead service line removal under Section 50105 of the Safe Drinking Water Act.

-Collected rainwater from roof runoff used as potable water may contain lead, if there are lead contaminants on the roof or in the storage tank.
+Collected rainwater from roof runoff used as potable water may contain lead if there are lead contaminants on the roof or in the storage tank.
 The Australian Drinking Water Guidelines allow a maximum of 0.01 mg/L (10 ppb) lead in water.

-Lead wheel weights have been found to accumulate on roads and interstates and erode in traffic entering the water runoff through drains.
+Lead wheel weights have been found to accumulate on roads and interstates and erode in traffic, entering the water runoff through drains.
 Leaded fishing weights accumulate in rivers, streams, ponds, and lakes.

 Gasoline

 Tetraethyllead was first added to gasoline in 1923, as it helped prevent engine knocking.
-Automotive exhaust represented a major way for lead to be inhaled, invade the bloodstream and pass into the brain.
+Automotive exhaust represented a major way for lead to be inhaled, invade the bloodstream, and pass into the brain.